What's New in Raleigh, N.C.

 In July 2015, the City of Raleigh acquired 308 acres of the Dorothea Dix Campus from the State of North Carolina.
 The City’s acquisition of the property is to plan and develop a new destination park—Dorothea Dix Park.
 A master plan for the park—the city's largest green space—was unanimously approved by the Raleigh City Council in Feb.
 2019.
 The master plan proposes the park be transformed through six distinct landscapes, with ideas on how each landscape could be used by visitors (open space, playgrounds, plazas, gardens, performance spaces, public art etc.).
 Implementation of Phase 1 of the plan, which began in late 2020, calls for physical improvements to the park, including creek restoration, cemetery enhancements, rehabilitated buildings, a new main entry to the park, a new multi-use path and interim parking.
 Phase 1 of the plan may take 10-20 years to implement.

-This year, the Gipson Play Plaza—named for generous Raleighite donors Tom and Pat Gipson and focused on providing a space to play for visitors of all ages—will break ground as one of the main entrances to the park, acting as a central gateway connection to the rest of downtown Raleigh.
-The 18-acre area will receive new landscaping, fountains, gardens, a waterfall, an amphitheater, picnic grounds, a civic plaza and a playground with climbing towers, a sand bowl, swings and much more.
-The project broke ground in 2022.
-Construction is expected to last two years.
+Named for generous Raleighite donors Tom and Pat Gipson and focused on providing a space to play for visitors of all ages— Gipson Play Plaza will open to the public in June 2025 and will act as one of the main entrances to Dorothea Dix Park, acting as a central gateway connection to the rest of downtown Raleigh.
+The 18-acre area has received new landscaping, fountains, gardens, a waterfall, an amphitheater, picnic grounds, a civic plaza and a playground with climbing towers, a sand bowl, swings and much more.
+Gipson Play Plaza is just a fraction of the beautiful 308-acre Dix Park on the edge of downtown Raleigh, with rolling hills, historic oak trees, sunflower fields and a storied past.
+It’s a can’t miss attraction for families, history buffs and outdoor enthusiasts alike.

 RUS Bus Project